wp-plugins/polylang/readme.txt

 * Check if translated post is readable by the current user before displaying the language switcher
 * Minimum Twenty Fourteen version is now 1.1
 * Code cleaning
+* Add support for Quick draft introduced in WP 3.8
 * Add support for object cache plugins for recent posts and recent comments widgets
 * Add support for pages with modified query in the language switcher (ex: when multiple post types queried on the same page)
 * Add new API functions: pll_languages_list, pll_set_post_language, pll_set_term_language, pll_save_post_translations, pll_save_term_translations, pll_count_posts